shopware/docs/products/digital-sales-rooms/installation/admin-side-installation.md

 ::: warning
 As part of the Shopware Beyond plan, the Digital Sales Rooms is available to you as an extension.
-Same with other plugins, you have multiple ways to fetch the plugin via composer, direct download or through your Shopware Account.
+Same with other plugins, you have multiple ways to install the plugin via composer, direct download or through your Shopware Account.
 :::

 In this part, we will learn how to get and install the *Digital Sales Rooms* plugin into local Shopware instance.